A Convergent Quadrature Based Method For The Monge-Amp\`ere Equation: Implementation

 The implementations we describe rely on a discretization of the domain that consists of two components: (1) a structured mesh restricted to the interior of the domain and (2) a list of boundary points chosen to preserve the desired angular resolution.
 Hand-in-hand with this grid, we include the list of angles $\theta_j$ used to discretize the integral in~\eqref{eq:IntForm}.

-We begin by presenting an algorithm for discretizing the domain, which applies to both types of mesh structure (Hexagonal and Cartesian) considered in this work.
+We begin by presenting an algorithm for discretizing the domain, which applies to {all} types of mesh structure (Hexagonal, {Triangular}, and Cartesian) considered in this work.
 In the subsequent subsections, we will fill in the remaining details about each specific implementation of the quadrature scheme.

 As a starting point, suppose we are given a structured mesh $\mathcal{M}$ that tiles $\R^2$ and a set of angles $0 \leq \theta_0 < \ldots < \theta_M < \pi$.
 Moreover, the angles are chosen such that for every $x\in\mathcal{M}$ and $j = 0, \ldots, M$, we have